JAIS-95/soil-microagg/README.md

 `SP` is the calculated genome copy of the spiked-in tag = Volume of spike-in tag added in sample(µL) × 6x10⁷/55

-**To get the `TR`, have to run bowtie2 to generate sam file and then get the reads assigned to Escherichia, Clostridium, and Staphylococcus and sum it:
+`TR` - run bowtie2 to generate sam file and then get the reads assigned to Escherichia, Clostridium, and Staphylococcus and sum it:
 ```
 while IFS=" " read -r line1 line2; do bowtie2 -x ../../../yong_kraken/kraken2_result/quantitative_analysis/tagged_bact -1 $line1 -2 $line2 -S /media/mohini/Elements/absolute_quantity/vlad/QUO1008570/$(basename "$line1" | cut -d'_' -f1,2).sam --threads 20 ; done < in_files
 ```